-Volunteers are important members of the Huntsman Cancer Institute (HCI) team.
-These caring people support HCI in many ways:
+Volunteers are important members of the Huntsman Cancer Institute team.
+These caring people support us in many ways:

-- Offering personal attention to patients and families during their time at HCI Hospital
+- Offering personal attention to patients and families during their time at the hospital

-- Working with HCI services such as the G. Mitchell Morris Cancer Learning Center
+- Working with services such as the G. Mitchell Morris Cancer Learning Center

 - Assisting with laboratory research and clinical trials

 - Making donations to help patients